darknight/tabby-interview/README.md

 So the file **append** operation on receiver side is safe.

+### Send large files

+For large files, if we load the whole file into memory, then send it.
+It will consume too much memory and probably cause OOM.

+To make program more efficient and stable, we split the file into chunks, then send them separately.

+Based on the explanation of message ordering, we can assume that the chunks will be received in order.

+So on receiver side, what we need to do is open the file in append mode, then write the chunks.

 ### PID file in receiver's directory

+To make sure there's only one receiver running for specified output directory, we create a PID file in that directory.

+When receiver starts, it will check if the PID file exists, if it does, which means there might be another receiver using current directory, this program will exist.

+### Graceful shutdown

+To quit sender/receiver gracefully, we listen to `SIGINT` signal, `tokio` has built-in support for this.

+When receiver quits, it will remove the PID file generated when it starts.

 ### Symbolic links

+Symbolic links are skipped during syncing.

 ## Architecture

+### Layered Design

+Both sender and receiver are implemented in a layered design.

+- The top layer is the entity exposed to the user, which is the `Sender` and `Receiver` struct.
+- The middle layer is the handler which process application logic.
+- The bottom layer is the transport layer, which is the websocket connection.

 ### Project Structure

+The project contains four crates:

+- `ws-cli`: implementation for `sync-directory` command
+- `ws-common`: common code shared by other crates
+- `ws-receiver`: implementation for receiver
+- `ws-sender`: implementation for sender

 ### Workflow

 ## Program verification